Code of conduct and complaints

 Stories about Drugs/Smoking/Drinking

-There are no specific rules regarding the presentation of information about drugs, tobacco or alcohol insofar as newspapers are concerned.
+There are no specific rules regarding the presentation of information about drugs, tobacco or alcohol insofar as newspapers’ editorial content is concerned.
 However, the Ofcom Code makes clear that care should be taken not to glamorise on television the taking of such substances unless there is editorial justification (primarily in order to protect children).

 Privacy – general provisions